Who is the God of the Bible?

 "Wherein he has abounded toward us in all wisdom and prudence; Having made known to us the mystery of his will, according to his good pleasure which he has purposed in himself" (Eph.1:8-9 KJV).
 See also Dan.11:32-33; 12:10.

 The Mystery of Christ

 "Whereby, when you read, you may understand my knowledge in the mystery of Christ.
 Which in other ages was not made known to the sons of men, as it is now revealed to his holy apostles and prophets by the spirit; That the gentiles should be fellow-heirs, and of the same body, and partakers of his promise in Christ by the gospel: Whereof I was made a minister, according to the gift of the grace of God given to me by the effectual working of his power.
 To me, who am less than the least of all saints, is this grace given, that I should preach among the gentiles the unsearchable riches of Christ; And to make all men see what is the fellowship of [participation of] the mystery, which from the beginning of the world has been hid in God, who created all things by [through] Jesus Christ" (Eph.3:4-9 KJV).
 See also Rom.16:25-27.

-Paul says that the mystery concerning Christ was revealed and that Jesus is not only the Son of God, but is also the Creator God.
+Paul says that the mystery concerning Christ was revealed and that Jesus is not only the Son of God but also the Creator God.

 Who is Jesus?

 One thing people always wanted to know about Christ was his identity.
 On many occasions, Jesus told the people who he was, but they would not believe that he was the actual Son of God: